AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/03.plurals/docs.en.md

 Before translating such strings, please refer to the plural rule of a language into which you translate and remember:

-+ The number of your templates should be consistent with the number of plural forms of words in a certain language, even in cases when some words have fewer forms themselves – 2 plural forms – 2 templates; 5 plural forms – 5 templates etc.;
++ The number of your templates should be consistent with the number of plural forms of words in a certain language, even in cases when some words have fewer forms themselves – 2 plural forms of words in a language – 2 templates in translations; 5 plural forms – 5 templates etc.;

 + Do not forget to use a vertical bar sign between templates without any space before and after it;